 - The more random you do this the better it will look.

 Lastly, the border on the bottom cake is just three holly leaves cut with a plunger cutter and three small tiny white balls.

 Once all the elements were on the cake.
-I brushed the trees, reindeers and carriage with a bit of silver.
+I brushed the trees, reindeer, and carriage with a bit of silver.
 Not too thick.
-In this case I used only one thin coat but you can see that it helps bring out the elements on the cake.
+In this case, I used only one thin coat but you can see that it helps bring out the elements on the cake.

-The white on white while it looks great in reality it may not show up much in photography.
-Unless of course you get a photographer to click it for you.
-These are just my pictures.
+The white on white while it looks great in reality it does not show well in a photograph.